FourLineCode/covid-tracker/README.md

-# Coronavirus Stats Tracker
+# Covid-19 Stats Tracker

-This a Coronavirus Stats Tracker that shows stats of coronavirus globally.
+This a Covid-19 Stats Tracker that shows stats of coronavirus globally.

 If you want to test this out , Here is the [Link](http://akmal-corona-tracker.netlify.app)